Just on Time: Token-Level Early Stopping for Diffusion Language Models: Experiments

 \subsection{Experimental Setup}

-We evaluate on two state-of-the-art open diffusion language models: Dream-7B-Instruct \cite{ye2025dream7bdiffusionlarge} and LLaDA-8B-Instruct \cite{nie2025largelanguagediffusionmodels}.
-We consider four benchmarks: GSM8K \cite{cobbe2021gsm8k} for mathematical reasoning with chain-of-thought prompting, MMLU \cite{hendrycks2021measuringmassivemultitasklanguage} for multitask language understanding, HellaSwag \cite{zellers2019hellaswagmachinereallyfinish} for commonsense reasoning, and HumanEval \cite{chen2021codex} for code generation.
+We evaluate on two state-of-the-art open diffusion language models: Dream-7B-Instruct \citep{ye2025dream7bdiffusionlarge} and LLaDA-8B-Instruct \citep{nie2025largelanguagediffusionmodels}.
+We consider four benchmarks: GSM8K \citep{cobbe2021gsm8k} for mathematical reasoning with chain-of-thought prompting, MMLU \citep{hendrycks2021measuringmassivemultitasklanguage} for multitask language understanding, HellaSwag \citep{zellers2019hellaswagmachinereallyfinish} for commonsense reasoning, and HumanEval \citep{chen2021codex} for code generation.
 All experiments use zero-shot prompting.
-Configuration details are summarized in \cref{tab:config}.
+Configuration details are provided in \cref{app:config}.

-We compare against full decoding (standard diffusion sampling), Prophet \cite{li2025diffusionlanguagemodelsknow} (early-commit with top-2 confidence gaps), and KLASS \cite{kim2025klassklguidedfastinference} (KL-adaptive stability sampling).
+We compare against full decoding (standard diffusion sampling), Prophet \citep{li2025diffusionlanguagemodelsknow} (early-commit with top-2 confidence gaps), KLASS \citep{kim2025klassklguidedfastinference} (KL-adaptive stability sampling), and Fast-dLLM \citep{wu2025fastdllmtrainingfreeaccelerationdiffusion} (confidence-gated parallel unmasking with block-wise KV caching).
+All baselines use their recommended configurations: Prophet uses $\tau_{\text{high}}=7.5$, $\tau_{\text{mid}}=5.0$, $\tau_{\text{low}}=2.5$ for both models; KLASS uses $\tau_{\text{KL}}=0.001$, $\tau_{\text{conf}}=0.9$ for Dream and $\tau_{\text{KL}}=0.01$, $\tau_{\text{conf}}=0.7$ for LLaDA; Fast-dLLM uses its DualCache variant with confidence threshold $0.9$ and greedy decoding, following its published protocol.
 We report task-specific scores and \emph{speedup}, defined as the ratio of configured to actual steps.
-All experiments use LM-Evaluation-Harness \cite{eval-harness} for reproducibility.
-Our implementation is built upon the open-source framework provided by \cite{dllm}, which we extend to incorporate \textsc{JoT}.
+All experiments use LM-Evaluation-Harness \citep{eval-harness} for reproducibility.
+Our implementation is built upon the open-source framework provided by \citep{dllm}, which we extend to incorporate \JOT.